8tentaculos/rasti/README.md

 ## Example

-The rasti [GitHub repository](https://github.com/8tentaculos/rasti) includes, in the [example folder](https://github.com/8tentaculos/rasti/tree/master/example), examples of a TODO application that can be used as starter projects.
-One of them, uses [Views](http://rasti.js.org/example/todo/index.html), while the other one uses [Components](http://rasti.js.org/example/todo-component/index.html).
+The rasti [GitHub repository](https://github.com/8tentaculos/rasti) includes, in the [example folder](https://github.com/8tentaculos/rasti/tree/master/example/todo), an example [TODO application](http://rasti.js.org/example/todo/index.html) that can be used as starter project.

 ## API